awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-custom-policy.md

 If you add your own parameters, append an **&** after each one, including the last one\.
 **![\[4\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/callouts/4.png) `Policy=`*base64 encoded version of policy statement***
 Your policy statement in JSON format, with white space removed, then base64 encoded\.
 For more information, see [Creating a Policy Statement for a Signed URL That Uses a Custom Policy](#private-content-custom-policy-statement)\.
-The policy statement controls the access that a signed URL grants to a user: the URL of the object \(for web distributions\) or the stream name \(for RTMP distributions\), an expiration date and time, an optional date and time that the URL becomes valid, and an optional IP address or range of IP addresses that are allowed to access the object\.
+The policy statement controls the access that a signed URL grants to a user: the URL of the file \(for web distributions\) or the stream name \(for RTMP distributions\), an expiration date and time, an optional date and time that the URL becomes valid, and an optional IP address or range of IP addresses that are allowed to access the file\.
 **![\[5\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/callouts/5.png) `&Signature=`*hashed and signed version of the policy statement***
 A hashed, signed, and base64\-encoded version of the JSON policy statement\.
 For more information, see [Creating a Signature for a Signed URL That Uses a Custom Policy](#private-content-custom-policy-creating-signature)\.
 **![\[6\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/callouts/6.png) `&Key-Pair-Id=`*active CloudFront key pair Id for the key pair that you're using to sign the policy statement***